BrownBros/Brown-Bros-website/README.md

 Future plans are to select an OpenSource license to release this under.
 That, however, is not yet set in any timeframes.

-Effective site content copyright 2018, Michael Brown, Brown Bros Air Conditioning and Heating Sales and Service.
+Effective site content (text and images) copyright 2018, Michael Brown, Brown Bros Air Conditioning and Heating Sales and Service.

 Unless noted elsewhere, all other content - HTML, CSS, PHP, etc. - is copyright 2018, Ronald Lamoreaux, DBA Chindraba

+Font files are copyright by their respective owners, as noted in the `CSS` files that load them.
+The licenses for which are available where noted, or in the `licenses` directory of this repository.